vtexdocs/help-center-content/docs/tutorials/en/how-to-use-the-shareable-cart-app.md

 3. (Optional) Customize the message in Gmail
 4. Send the message via Gmail

-<div class="alert alert-warning" role="alert">Before sharing a cart via Gmail, you need to <a href="https://support.google.com/mail/answer/8494?co=GENIE.Platform%3DDesktop&hl=en" target="_blank">sign in</a> on your phone or computer.
-Alternatively, you can <a href="https://support.google.com/accounts/answer/1721977?co=GENIE.Platform%3DDesktop&hl=en" target="_blank">switch between account</a> and send the message using your personal account or the store account.</div>
+>⚠️ Before sharing a cart via Gmail, you need to [sign in](https://support.google.com/mail/answer/8494?co=GENIE.Platform%3DDesktop&hl=en" target="_blank) on your phone or computer.
+Alternatively, you can [switch between account](https://support.google.com/accounts/answer/1721977?co=GENIE.Platform%3DDesktop&hl=en" target="_blank) and send the message using your personal account or the store account.

 ### Email